• Skip to primary navigation

 • 📖 Recipe / Receita

-This Bundt orange cake was the first recipe I've learned in my life.
-In fact, I learned it even before rice and beans, that are pretty much the first things Brazilians learn how to cook.
+This Bundt orange cake was the first recipe I've learned.
+In fact, I learned it even before rice and beans, which are pretty much the first things Brazilians learn how to cook.

-To convince you of that I'll tell you this...
-You DON'T have to peel the orange and you DON'T have to juice it!!
+To convince you of that, I'll tell you this...
+You DON'T have to peel the orange, and you DON'T have to juice it!!
 Really!
-Just blend the whole orange (except seeds) with most of the other ingredients, and you are good to go.
+Just blend the whole orange (except seeds) with most other ingredients, and you are good to go.
 It's that simple!

 whole orange Bundt cake with a slice being cut